gurrrrrrett3/light/docs/blog/internals/dynamic_streams.md

 ```

 This creates the same ordering discrepancy as bytenet, but on a larger scale.
 Ordering of a message is only guaranteed
-per-stream, and streams are grouped based on who they were fired to.
+per-stream, and streams are grouped based on who they were sending to.
 In practice, this has little impact on how you
 develop.
 But, if it's an issue you can always use `#!luau light.send()` and utilize the copying behavior anyways.

 ### Queries